 The idea of a “sound-world” is perhaps best summed up when discussing Ola Gjeilo’s “Northern Lights.”
 In a recent interview with the composer, his piece was described as “prioritizing the overall sound-world and timbre, where the text is more servant of the music rather than the other way around.
 The result is something akin to the setting of a book or the colors of a painting, preparing a place where the music will live.”

 Real energy and juxtaposition are at play when we transition from the sound-world of nature to that of technology.
 In Mason Bates’ “Mass Transmission” the audience experiences the burgeoning concept of global communication.
 The piece tells the story using memoirs from the period of the first trans-continental radio transmission.
 Events nearly a century ago take on new urgency and immediacy as we delve into the memories of a mother separated from her child, half a world away.
 The yearning is palpable as the music oscillates from heartfelt and simple to deeply mechanistic and technological – the human story of mother and child alongside the realities and sounds of the advances in technology.

 Also featured is a modern arrangement of Johann Sebastian Bach, a powerful anti-apartheid freedom song, and a 12th century choral arrangement, among others.
 We hope you can join us for this encompassing afternoon of music that will transport you with new sounds, ideas, and colors.

-We will be performing two concerts of this exciting program under the direction of Timothy Parsons with Balint Varga accompanying.
+We will be performing two concerts of this immersive program under the direction of Timothy Parsons with Balint Varga accompanying.
 Tickets for both concerts can be purchased at the door or online.
 There will be a reception after each of the concerts.
 Please join us for snacks, drinks, and conversation.

 To receive announcements from Park Slope Singers, please join our mailing list.